 Elvis Presley jewelry collection up for auction

-Following the worldwide success of the film “Elvis”, which is causing a revaluation of the image of Elvis Presley, his ex-wife Priscilla announced that a collection of “King of Rock” jewelry will go up for auction on August 27.
+Riding the worldwide success of the film “Elvis”, which is causing a revaluation of the image of Elvis Presley, his ex-wife Priscilla announced that on August 27 a collection of jewelry from the “King of Rock” will go up for auction.

 Priscilla Presley, 77, said she decided to support the auction in part because she was tired of seeing so many fake Elvis artifacts for sale.